Carreau/phd-dissertation/parts/part3.rst

 is the distance between bead centers.
-The powerlaw exponent :math:`\alpha` is expected to be negative as the force decreases with the distance :math:`d`, and characterizes how fast the force increase as the two beads approache each other.
+The powerlaw exponent :math:`\alpha` is expected to be negative as the force decreases with the distance :math:`d`, and characterizes how fast the force increase as the two beads approaches each other.
 The prefactor :math:`\beta` acts as a scaling factor of the force.
 The offset parameter :math:`\delta` shifts the curve on the distance axis.
 This phenomenological model has the particularity that the force on the probe bead tends to :math:`+\infty` when the distance :math:`d` get  to :math:`\delta`.
 The force